pereznetworks/A-Course-Rating-API/README.md

       - not using my modular document methods here, since this is at the schema level

-      - if no email matches or password does not match then returns next(err)
+      - if no email matches or password does not match then returns callback(err)

-      - otherwise returns corresponding user document
+      - if authenticated, returns callback(null, user)
 ## Lots more to do:

   - to be built...